Skip to content

 3. Transcribe All the Interviews and Focus Group Recordings

 The next critical step is transcription.
-Done manually, this is a long and tedious process that can add hours, days or even months to your report writing process.
+Done manually, this is a long and tedious process that can add hours, days, or even months to your report-writing process.
 There are dozens of pitfalls when performing transcriptions manually as well, as it can be hard to pick up words spoken in a heavy dialect or quiet tone.
 You also want to avoid having to transcribe all the “umms” and “ems” that occur when a source is speaking naturally.

 Rev provides a variety of transcription services that take the tedium and guesswork out of the research process.
 You can choose to edit out all of the “umms,” while ensuring that heavy accents or muffled voices are picked up by the recording service.
-(It’s recommended that you use the human transcription option if you have anything less than a perfect audio recording.
-At 99% accuracy, it’s also more suitable for highly technical reports – where correct details are a must to maintain the integrity of the report.)

-Among qualitative analysis methods, thematic content analysis is perhaps the most common and effective method.
+Among qualitative interview data analysis methods, thematic content analysis is perhaps the most common and effective method.
 It can also be one of the most trustworthy, increasing the traceability and verification of an analysis when done correctly.
 The following are the six main steps of a successful thematic analysis of your transcripts.

-1. Read the transcripts
+1. Read the Transcripts

 By now, you will have accessed your transcript files as digital files in the cloud or have downloaded them to your computer for offline viewing.
 Start by browsing through your transcripts and making notes of your first impressions.
 You will be able to identify common themes.
 This will help you with your final summation of the data.